Find Grad Schools

 27 Yearly Graduations

 Washington State University is the 2nd most popular school in the nation for students seeking a master's degree in agriculture.
 Roughly 31,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,457 per year, while in-state graduate students, on average, pay $12,076 per year.
-For the 2020-2021 academic year, 27 master's degrees were handed out to agriculture majors at Wazzu.
-Around 22% of these students were from an underrepresented racial-ethnic group, and 78% were women.
+The average in-state tuition for full-time undergraduates is $10,708 per year, while in-state graduate students, on average, pay $12,366 per year.
+During the most recent year for which we have data, 27 people received their master's degree in agriculture from Wazzu.
+About 83% of this group were women, and 23% were students from an underrepresented racial-ethnic group.

 25 Yearly Graduations

 The 4th most popular school in the country for agriculture majors who are seeking their master's degree is California State Polytechnic University - Pomona.
 Roughly 30,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-During the 2020-2021 academic year, 25 people received their master's degree in agriculture from Cal Poly Pomona.
-Around 60% of these students were from an underrepresented racial-ethnic group, and 60% were women.
+During the most recent year for which we have data, 25 people received their master's degree in agriculture from Cal Poly Pomona.
+Around 68% of these students were from an underrepresented racial-ethnic group, and 84% were women.

 #5